mspillman/gallop/README.md

 10. Atom index for torsion
 11. Debye-Waller factor for atom
 12. Occupancy of atom

-\* refinement of bond lengths and angles in GALLOP is not yet supported

-Column 13 and columns 15-17 are not currently needed for GALLOP

 13. Atom index in file used to generate Z-matrix
 14. to 17.
 Atom labels in file used to generate Z-matrix.
 14 = current atom, 15-17 linked to indices in columns 8-10.
-The current atom label can be used for distance restraints.
+The current atom label can be used for defining distance restraints.

+Column 13 and columns 15-17 are not currently needed for _GALLOP_

+\* refinement of bond lengths and angles in _GALLOP_ is not yet supported
 ```
 Z-matrix generated by ToolKit
 1.0 1.0 1.0 90.0 90.0 90.0